ShabariRepo/oshop/README.md

 ### 🤖 P.S.
 If AI ever does take over our jobs, at least we can say we automated ourselves out of work in the most efficient way possible!
 Let’s just make sure we program them to leave us coffee breaks. ☕

+# NEXT STEPS
+# AI Task Force: Initial Action Plan

+Hey team,

+As a follow-up to the AI Task Force summary, here's a more focused action plan to guide us through the next steps for the two proposed initiatives.
+The goal is to build momentum, get early wins, and make sure we’re pulling in the right folks without overwhelming anyone.

+---

+## 1. AI-Powered Forms Aggregation & Virtual Assistant (ServiceNow Optimization)

+### **Goal**
+Help employees and teams **quickly get to the forms, templates, or documentation they need** based on *what they’re trying to accomplish*, not just keywords or vague category searches.

+Think: someone types “I’m setting up a new container-based architecture in AWS” — and they get directed to the VPC templates, Terraform forms, RBAC guidelines, and relevant architecture docs.

+### **What AI Brings to the Table**
+- Understands **intent** from natural language, not just exact keywords
+- Can **infer context** (e.g. "harness onboarding", "multi-region setup") and recommend related forms, code samples, or SOPs
+- Builds a **smarter internal knowledge layer** that continuously improves based on usage

+### **Immediate Actions**
+- **Stakeholder Sync**: Identify who owns our ServiceNow forms + KB content (likely ServiceNow Admin/ITSM + Infra/DevOps leads).
+- **Content Audit**: Create a shortlist of forms and internal docs that people struggle to find or always ask about.
+- **Model Design**: Focus on project/task-based queries like:
+  - "I want to implement multi-AZ failover in Azure"
+  - "How do I set up Harness for our dev teams?"
+  - "What's the process for requesting access to shared RDS?"
+- **Model Pick**: Start with Azure OpenAI (GPT-4) or Bedrock (Claude) depending on what's easiest to provision.
+- **Bot MVP**: Serve links to relevant forms, architecture diagrams, KBs, and templates based on query.

+### **Timeline**
+- **PoC Dev:** ~2–3 weeks
+- **Pilot Rollout:** ~6–8 weeks

+### **What We’ll Need**
+- Access to ServiceNow, Confluence/Wiki, shared drive locations
+- AI access + light UI or Slack/Teams interface (if needed)
+- Help from ServiceNow & DevOps SMEs

+### **Expected Wins**
+- Way fewer Slack pings like “where’s the form for X?”
+- Onboarding goes faster (especially for new team members)
+- Builds toward a **searchable, intelligent knowledge layer** for the org

+---

+## 2. AI-Driven Incident & Anomaly Detection

+### **Goal**
+Catch issues before they snowball — using AI to look across all our cloud telemetry and surface problems a human might miss until it’s too late.

+### **What AI Brings to the Table**
+- Goes beyond threshold-based alerts (CPU > 90%) and finds **anomalous behavior patterns** across metrics/logs
+- Can **learn over time** what normal looks like for our workloads (e.g. weekend usage drops, backup timings, etc.)
+- **Combines multiple data sources** to find patterns we wouldn’t normally correlate manually (e.g. config drift + unusual access + cost spike)

+### **Immediate Actions**
+- **Tooling Review**: We're already using CloudHealth + Dome9.
+Let’s validate their AI/ML capabilities and identify what gaps still exist.
+- **Cloud Native Hook-ins**:
+  - AWS CloudWatch, GuardDuty, and Security Hub
+  - Azure Monitor, Sentinel
+  - GCP Operations Suite
+- **Anomaly Targets**: Pick 2–3 real scenarios we’d want to catch:
+  - Unexpected cost spike in one region
+  - Access pattern anomalies (e.g. login from new IP + sudden privilege changes)
+  - Deployment pipeline triggering new error pattern
+- **Data Access Strategy**: Identify where telemetry/logs are aggregated and what we can stream into an ML model or detection layer

+### **Timeline**
+- **PoC Dev:** ~2–4 weeks
+- **Pilot Rollout:** ~8–10 weeks

+### **What We’ll Need**
+- CloudOps, Security, and DevOps SMEs
+- Access to telemetry/logs (CloudWatch, Dome9, etc.)
+- Platform for model hosting (SageMaker, Vertex AI, etc.)

+### **Expected Wins**
+- Fewer 3 a.m.
+Slack escalations
+- MTTR goes down, confidence goes up
+- Paves the way for **real predictive ops**, not just reactive cleanup

+---

+Let me know if you'd like this turned into a slide or visual tracker – happy to prep that too!

+— Shabari